 You can even spend a few bucks to “boost” your listing if it makes economic sense to do so.

-Apps to sell your stuff
+Best apps to sell stuff locally

 Ah, the power of modern technology to make you rich.

 In the 2000s it was the sudden availability of everyone to sell things online: the explosive growth of the online flea market with eBay.
 These days, it’s the growth of apps that make unloading the cruft around your house a snap, locally.

 OfferUp and Letgo are very similar apps that compete in this space.
 Their aim is to make it as easy as possible for someone with a smartphone to pop open the app, snap a picture as the basis of their listing, input a price and maybe categorize or title the item.

 The focus of their listings is in the photo as the app uses a visual list of what’s for sale to help buyers find what they’re looking for.